-The Design School houses degree programs in architecture, environmental science, housing and community development (not accepting applications for the 2011-12 academic year), industrial design, interior design, landscape architecture, urban design and visual communication (graphic) design.
+The Design School houses degree programs in architecture, environmental design, industrial design, interior design, landscape architecture, urban design and visual communication (graphic) design.
 We offer an integrated curriculum of professional courses and focus on the design laboratory.
 The programs seek through scholarship, teaching, research, design and community service to develop the discipline and the knowledge necessary to address the important environmental and design issues faced by society.
 The synergy created by the comprehensive array of academic programs in the Herberger Institute creates a rich learning experience for our students.

 Admission to the professional programs is highly competitive.
 Students interested in pursuing the BSD in Architectural Studies, Graphic Design, Industrial Design, Interior Design or the BSLA in Landscape Architecture are admitted directly into the major, but they are required to pass a portfolio milestone at the end of their freshman year to be eligible to continue in the degree program.
 With the exception of the architectural studies program, these degrees prepare students to move into the professions as designers.
 The architecture program requires the master’s degree as preparation for professional practice.